 Is the 8 Hour Diet healthy?

+Author of The 8-Hour Diet David Zinczenko claims his 8-hour weight loss plan has loads of health benefits.
 Apart from the obvious one of losing weight, fasting a few times a week have been proven to regulate insulin levels, therefore protecting against diabetes, not to mention cancer, and dementia.

 New research has also show that fasting for a certain period of the day can speed up cell recycling and regeneration, which means you're less likely to get ill, and it has linked periodic fasting to lower risks of heart disease, diabetes, and ageing.